emmanuelpali/leetcodeChallenge/README.md

 If there are remaining nodes in list1, add them to the merged list.
 If there are remaining nodes in list2, add them to the merged list.
 10- Skip the dummy node and return the actual head of the merged list.
+-

+## Merge Two Sorted Lists
+<h4> Approach and Reasoning behind it </h4>
+The approach allows us to use only linkedList in our solution and to maintain a single pass (O(n)) and ensure an ordered merge by leveraging the existing order in both lists, making the process efficient and straightforward.

+#### Algorithm Explanation
+-This algorithm merges two sorted linked lists into one sorted list.
+It creates a dummy head node and iteratively compares the current nodes of both lists, appending the smaller node to the merged list.
+The process continues until one list is exhausted.
+Any remaining nodes from the other list are then directly attached to the merged list.
+The algorithm returns the merged list, starting from head.next, as head is a placeholder.
+This approach efficiently combines two sorted lists into a single sorted linked list.
+- Here is the pseudocode
+1- Create a dummy node to act as the head of the merged list.
+2- Initialise a pointer (current) to the current node in the merged list.
+3- Loop until one of the two list  is null:
+4- Compare the values and add the smaller node to the merged list:
+5- If the value in list1 is less than or equal to the value in list2, add the list1 node to the merged list and 6- Move to the next node in list1.
+7- Otherwise, add the list2 node to the merged list and move to the next node in list2.
+8- Move the current pointer to the next node in the merged list.
+9- Handle remaining nodes:
+If there are remaining nodes in list1, add them to the merged list.
+If there are remaining nodes in list2, add them to the merged list.
+10- Skip the dummy node and return the actual head of the merged list.